You can also Download Polo Mallet Repairs PDF of this polo mallet repair guide.

 Make sure that the V cut has a reasonably fine point otherwise the end of the V can become a weak point.

 Good quality dense splicing canes are essential.
 There’s no point using lightweight brittle canes that will snap first chukka.
-Wood Mallets supplies 36” lengths of selected manau canes for splicing to repairers worldwide.
+Wood Mallets supplies 36” lengths of selected manau canes for splicing to repairers worldwide, since working with wood and other materials could be great to built different things from sports accessories to even a deck which can be made with Trex decking which are great to do a simple but effective construction.

 Each splice should be clamped with at least two small clamps.